bilardi/aws-static-gui-resources/docs/source/development.rst

 Remove on AWS
 #############

+If you use the saving tags, you can forget to destroy all resources because they will be deleted at time that you will have specified by `saving lambda <https://aws-saving.readthedocs.io/en/latest/>`_ that you will have deployed.

-You can destroy the resources with a few commands
+Alternatively, you can destroy the resources with a few commands

 .. code-block:: bash